HWallace14/Final_Project/README.md

 ### Overview

-For this project we sought to use machine learning to determine if there is a specific set of factors that determines a used vehicle's sale price.
-By determining this, we should be able to train an algorithm to spit out a price that is correct for each used car's data that we feed it.
-For example if we were to feed in a specific set of miles, trim level, condition and brand we should expect a price to be given that is fairly close to the price that the actual vehicle sold for.
+For this project we sought to use machine learning to determine which features directly affect a used car's price.
+Primary features like mileage and year made are predicted to be primary determinants,but we believe that there should be other, secondary, factors as well.

 ## Results